sigp/lighthouse/book/src/validator-management.md

-If a validator client were to start using the [first example `validator_definitions.yml` file](#example) it would print the following log, acknowledging there there are two validators and one is disabled:
+If a validator client were to start using the [first example `validator_definitions.yml` file](#example) it would print the following log, acknowledging there are two validators and one is disabled:

 ```
 INFO Initialized validators                  enabled: 1, disabled: 1